nextzen/nextzen.js/README.md

 npm install
 ```

 We are using [Browserify](http://browserify.org/) to bundle up the Javascript files.
+Source files including html to run Eraser map are inside of `src` folder.
 To generate a new bundle.js run
 ```
 npm run build
 ```
+This command will also copy index.html and css to dist folder, so the Eraser Map will be fully run under /dist directory.

 Testing is set up with [CircleCI](https://circleci.com/) and [Browserstack](https://www.browserstack.com/), and tied together with [Karma](https://karma-runner.github.io/0.13/index.html).
 The /test folder contains our tests, written in [Mocha](https://mochajs.org) and [Chai](http://chaijs.com/).
 To run the test suite, run
 ```